Polymethine dyes

 Methine dyes comprise an odd number of methine groups.
 The end groups can also be part of a heterocycle or the double bonds part of an aromatic system: The methine dye subclasses are based on these structural differences.
 Methine dyes can furthermore be classified as cationic, anionic or neutral.

 If one or more methine groups are replaced by a heteroatom - usually nitrogen - one speaks of heteroanalogous (aza-analogous) methine dyes.

 General properties and classification

 Methine dyes can be characterized as polyene dyes with terminal electron donating and accepting groups.
 In the majority of cases, these terminal groups contain nitrogen or oxygen atoms.
-However, while the naturally occurring polyene dyes (such as carotenoids) are limited to yellow to yellow-red tones, almost all colours of the spectrum can be achieved with the predominantly synthetic methine dyes.
+However, while the naturally occurring polyene dyes (such as carotenoids) are limited to yellow, orange and red tones, almost all colours of the spectrum can be achieved with the predominantly synthetic methine dyes.

 Cyanine dyes

 The most well-known group of methine dyes are the cationic cyanine dyes.
 Both terminal groups of the chromophore contain nitrogen atoms, whereas the amino or imino group is part of a heterocycle.